 |THE HISTORY OF 16 PARACHUTE HEAVY DROP COMPANY - RAOC 1961 - 1976|

 16 Parachute Heavy Drop Company was formed on the 16th December 1961 at Arnhem Camp,Watchfield, Berkshire.
 Prior to 1961 there had been in existence two units which were the forerunners of the present day Heavy Drop Company.
 The first RAOC unit to be involved in air dropping was the 2nd Air Maintenance Company which was operational during the Suez emergency in 1956.
 This unit was superceded by 2nd Airborne Company, RAOC.
 The tasks of 2nd Airborne Company covered both Heavy Drop and Air Maintenance.
 Those RAOC soldiers involved Air Maintenance dealt mostly with the packing of ammunition and fragile Radio and MT spares.
-A re-organisation took place when it was realised that it was impracticable to have both tasks carried out by the one unit.
+A re-organisation took place when it was realized that it was impracticable to have both tasks carried out by the one unit.
 2nd Airborne Company became 16 Parachute Heavy Drop Company under the command of 16 Parachute Brigade whilst the Air Maintenance Platoon became an organic part of the Army Air Supply Organisation.
 The Heavy Drop Company at this time was organised into a HQ, a HQ Platoon and a Heavy Drop Platoon.

 During the period 1961 to August 1965, there were three Heavy Drop units in existence.
 16 Parachute Heavy Drop Company based in the United Kingdom, 17 Heavy Drop Platoon based in Bahrain and 18 Parachute Heavy Drop Section which was located in Cyprus.
 The Officer Commanding was responsible for co-ordinating all the technical activities of the three units.